-Findings: The proposed building exceeds the height limit in two areas: the main building massing extends above the height limit by one foot at the main parapet.
-This massing sits just below the height of the adjacent Kitchen Kaboodle building to the south, and therefore establishes a consistent street wall along NW 23rd Avenue.
-This reflects the character of the CS zone and relates to the larger building masses found elsewhere in the Historic Alphabet District.
-The open air penthouse and stair towers exceed the height limit by 12'-6"; however, these elements are set back from the street edges and remain either unseen from the sidewalk or fall within the same viewshed as the main parapet when viewed from the sidewalk across NW 23rd Avenue from the site.
-Light, air, and privacy are maintained at the adjacent multidwelling residential property to the east as the building is set back over 30 feet from the eastern property line (Guidelines 3 - Hierarchy of Compatibility, P1 - Plan Area Character, P2 - Historic and Conservation Districts, and D7 - Blending into the Neighborhood).
+Findings: The proposed building exceeds the height limit in three areas: the main building massing extends above the height limit by one foot at the main building parapet.
+This massing sits just below the height of the adjacent Kitchen Kaboodle building to the south, and therefore helps to establish a consistent commercial street edge along NW 23rd Avenue.
+This reflects the character of the CS zone and relates to other, larger building masses found elsewhere in the Historic Alphabet District.
+The guardrail surrounding the rooftop deck exceeds the height limit by 2'-3"; however, this guardrail is largely open, being composed of a simple metal baluster with a top rail.
+This component should have little impact on the perception of the height of the building (Guidelines 3 - Hierarchy of Compatibility, P1 - Plan Area Character, P2 - Historic and Conservation Districts, and D7 - Blending into the Neighborhood).